pbiernat/ripr/README.md

-## ripr
+# ripr
-ripr is a tool that helps you rip out functionality from binary code and use it from python.
+ripr is a tool that helps you rip out functionality from binary code and use it from Python.
 It accomplishes this by pairing the [Unicorn-Engine](http://www.unicorn-engine.org/) with [Binary Ninja](https://binary.ninja).
 Currently, `x86`, `x64`, and `arm` are supported and work to a reasonable degree.

-### Introduction
+# Introduction
----
 Reimplementing functionality is a common, often time-consuming, and sometimes arduous process that comes up frequently during reverse engineering.
 A few examples:

 * A CTF challenge has a custom encoding/decoding scheme you need to use in your solution script